More like this:

-From observing this pattern I formed a thesis: that our growth was directly proportional to the cadence we operated.
+From observing this pattern I formed a thesis: that our growth was directly proportional to our cadence.

 It turned out that in the months we focused on just 3 things, we would consistently produce results.
 It’s this cadence that helped us grow to 8 figures in ARR in just 4 years.

 To keep things simple, aim to do only 3 things per month.
 This should be 1 major activity and 2 minor activities.
 Here’s an example of what this could look like:

 Publish research about what we learnt from reaction metrics (minor)